shi-rudo/awesome-stock-trading/contributing.md

 1. **Scope:** We welcome contributions that directly relate to stock trading.
 This includes resources for news, analysis, trading platforms, educational materials, books, blogs, podcasts, and more.

 2. **Quality:** All resources should be of high quality and respected within the community.
 Please ensure that your contributions are trusted and reliable sources of information.
+We strive to maintain a high standard for our resources.
+We expect the resources contributed to be renowned, profound, and relevant.
+Only resources that have established a notable reputation for quality and accuracy in the field are accepted.
+Very young works, or those without a significant community peer review, are not accepted.
+This is to ensure that the information we curate and distribute is accurate, reliable, and of the highest quality.

 3. **No promotion:** This list should not be used for promotion.
 Please only contribute resources that you believe are genuinely beneficial to the community.